fraterenz/hsc-figures/inferences/README.md

 ### 3. The output of the simulations
-The output of the simulations can either downloaded from [here](https://www.dropbox.com/scl/fi/pjtvnbtk5euxwylsz8pob/data.tar.gz?rlkey=l96bsmfis00473epg78yae43m&st=yo8bxi55&dl=0) or generated with the Rust binary `hsc` with version `v4.3.7`.
+The output of the simulations can either downloaded from [here](https://www.dropbox.com/scl/fi/pjtvnbtk5euxwylsz8pob/data.tar.gz?rlkey=l96bsmfis00473epg78yae43m&st=yo8bxi55&dl=0) or generated with the Rust binary `hsc` with a specific version for example `v4.3.13`, but in general the newer the better.

+#### Download the simulations
-To download the data without regenerating them:
+To download the simulations without regenerating them:
 - Get them from [here](https://www.dropbox.com/scl/fi/pjtvnbtk5euxwylsz8pob/data.tar.gz?rlkey=l96bsmfis00473epg78yae43m&st=yo8bxi55&dl=0) or with `wget "https://www.dropbox.com/scl/fi/pjtvnbtk5euxwylsz8pob/data.tar.gz?rlkey=l96bsmfis00473epg78yae43m&st=yo8bxi55&dl=0" --output-document="data.tar.gz"`
 - untar the data with with gzip: `tar xvf data.tar.gz`

+#### Generate the simulations
-The other option is to regenerate the data with the binary `hsc`, that can be either [downloaded](https://github.com/fraterenz/hsc/releases/tag/v4.3.7) or compiled from the source code (requires [Rust](https://www.rust-lang.org) to be installed).
+The other option is to regenerate the data with the binary `hsc`, that can be either [downloaded](https://github.com/fraterenz/hsc/releases/) or compiled from the source code (requires [Rust](https://www.rust-lang.org) to be installed).
-To compile from source, get the code from [here](https://github.com/fraterenz/hsc/tree/v4.3.7) and compile it with cargo `cargo b --release`.
+To compile from source, get the code from [here](https://github.com/fraterenz/hsc) and compile it with cargo `cargo b --release`.

+Once the binary file has been downloaded or generated from source code, then run the simulations following the instructions in [here](https://github.com/fraterenz/hsc-figures/tree/master/inferences/abc/README.md).
+On the HPC cluster at QMUL, it takes a couple of days to create the database of simulations using array jobs.